 Under Texas Family Code Section 157.008, there are affirmative defenses that you can raise in your Answer when you face an allegation of contempt.

-TFC 157.008 states:
+TFC 157.008 States:

 (a) An obligor may plead as an affirmative defense in whole or in part to a motion for enforcement of child support that the obligee voluntarily relinquished to the obligor actual possession and control of a child.